ItalyPaleAle/WithBlueInk/content/post/2019-03-11-why-you-need-to-normalize-unicode-strings.md

 ---
 title: "When \"Zoë\" !== \"Zoë\".
 Or why you need to normalize Unicode strings"
-description: "Have you heard about Unicode normalization?
+description: "Never heard of Unicode normalization?
 You’re not alone.
 But it will save you a lot of trouble."
 date: 2019-03-11 23:34:00
 author: "Alessandro Segala"
 image: "img/unicode.jpg"